ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

     * SSH key (RMM SSH keys need to be added in addition to bastion SSH key)
     * Operating system name (Linux/Windows and their respective version)
     * Security groups
-    * Secondary volume (optional)
+    * Secondary volume

 **Option 2: Auto-provision**

-RMM automatically provisions a virtual server instance of VPC.
-To use this capability you need to enable the wave level setting **Autoprovision** and configure RMM with the necessary details.
-Use these steps to use the auto-provision feature
+RMM can automatically provision a virtual server instance of VPC.
+Enable the wave level setting ``Autoprovision`` and then configure RMM with necessary details.
+Use these steps to use the auto-provision feature:

 1. Click **Clouduser** menu under **Configuration** main menu on left side.
 2. Click **Add** button, and the Add Cloud** form will pop up.
 Enter appropriate details for the following fields:
     - Name
-    - Select ‘IBM Gen2’ as Cloud Provider
+    - Select ‘IBM cloud VPC’ as Cloud Provider
     - Select wanted Region where you want to auto provision VSI
     - Enter valid API key for your IBM cloud account
-    - Once all details are filled, click the **Add** button
+    - Once all details are filled, click **Add** button
 3. Open wave where operation needs to be performed
-4. Click text ’Not Configured’, next to ‘Autoprovision’ label, a pop-up opens
+4. Click text ’Not Configured’, next to ‘Autoprovision’ label, a pop up opens
     - Select added clouduser as **Environment**
     - Select region where VSI needs to be provisioned
     - Subnet name and VPC name are optional.
 If entered, these would be default names for VPC and Subnet during provision of VSI